ToshioCP/Rake-tutorial-for-beginners-en/sec3.md

 $
 ```

-A new file "d.txt" has been also copied.
+A new file "d.txt" is also copied.
-This means that Rakefile makes backup files of "all text files" at the time Rake runs.
+This means that Rakefile makes backup files of "all the text files" at the time Rake runs.

 The "\*.txt" file in this example is sometimes referred to as the sources and the "\*.bak" files as the targets.
 In general, it can be said that the source exists, but the target does not necessarily exist.
-Therefore, source files is often get first and then the target filenames are created from the source in Rakefile.
+Therefore, source files is often get first and then the target filenames are created from the source.

 #### Pathmap

-The pathmap method is a powerful method for FileList.
+The `pathmap` method is a powerful method for FileList.
 Originally pathmap was an instance method of the String object.
 The FileList's pathmap method performs String's pathmap for each element of the FileList.
 Pathmap returns various information depending on its arguments.